avieth/correct-check/README.md

 data Expectation assertion specimen result = Expectation { assertion :: assertion
+  -- ^ Just a label
   , verification :: specimen -> result -> Bool
+  -- ^ The subject of a test gives a functional relation (specimen, result), and -- this function identifies a subset of that relation (the passing subset).
   }

 type Conjunction = NonEmpty